Apple Newton: Release and reception

+Although the software improved substantially in Newton OS 2.0, it was not enough to inspire strong sales.

+Cancellation

+The Newton became popular in some industries, notably the medical field.
+However, the debut of the competing Palm Pilot substantially reduced its market share.
+Apple struggled to find a new direction for the Newton, and when Steve Jobs returned to the company in 1997, he killed the product line.
+He was critical of the device's weak performance, the management of the development team, and the stylus, which he disliked as it prevented the use of the fingers.
+Furthermore, with Apple already suffering heavy losses which jeopardized its survival, this made the unprofitable Newton a tempting target to axe.
+Jobs was likely also motivated by the fact that the Newton was the pet project of his old adversary Sculley.
+However, Jobs saw potential in the technology and concept, if not the execution, and eventually led Apple to create its multi-touch devices inspired by FingerWorks, the iPhone and iPad.

-Newton technology after cancellation
+Newton post-cancellation

-Before the Newton project was canceled, it was "spun off" into an Apple wholly owned subsidiary company, Newton, Inc.
+Before the Newton project was canceled, it was spun off into an Apple wholly owned subsidiary company, Newton, Inc.

 Speculation continued for several years that Apple might release a new PDA with some Newton technology or collaborate with Palm.
-Feeding a bit of speculation, Apple put the "Print Recognizer" part of the Newton 2.1 handwriting recognition system into Mac OS X v10.2 (known as "Jaguar").
+Feeding a bit of speculation, Apple put the "Print Recognizer" part of the Newton 2.1 handwriting recognition system into Mac OS X 10.2 Jaguar.
 It can be used with graphics tablets to seamlessly input handwritten printed text anywhere there was an insertion point on the screen.
 This technology, known as "Inkwell", appears in the System Preferences whenever a tablet input device is plugged in.
-Larry Yaeger was the author of the original Rosetta recognizer on the Newton, and was also responsible for porting it to Mac OS X.
+Larry Yaeger was the author of the original Rosetta recognizer on the Newton, and was also responsible for porting it to Mac OS X. Patent applications were issued for a tablet based Macintosh.
 At an All Things Digital conference in 2004, Steve Jobs made reference to a new "Apple PDA" which the company had developed but had decided not to bring to market.